Bill Dana (1924-2017)

-Many know Bill Dana as "José Jimenéz", a classic character he created on The Steve Allen Show in the late 1950s and continued to perform throughout his career, but Dana has also been a successful writer, author, cartoonist, producer, director, recording artist, inventor, and stand-up comedian.
+Many knew Bill Dana as "José Jimenéz", a classic character he created on The Steve Allen Show in the late 1950s and continued to perform throughout his career, but Dana was also a successful writer, author, cartoonist, producer, director, recording artist, inventor, and stand-up comedian.

 After serving as a decorated combat infantryman in WWII, Bill graduated Emerson College in Boston and entered show business, beginning his career as an NBC page at 30 Rock.
 His career took a major turn when he began writing for Don Adams including the now-famous "Would you believe?" jokes.
 Hired by Steve Allen to write on the original Steve Allen Tonight Show, he eventually became the show's head writer.
 His creation of the José Jimenéz character in 1959 resulted in his own NBC show (The Bill Dana Show, 1963-1965).

 His comedy albums, as both José and Bill Dana, were top-sellers.
 He helped launch the careers of comedy greats such as Don Adams, Jackie Mason, Don Knotts, and Jim Nabors.
 A major career highlight for him was writing the All in the Family episode featuring Sammy Davis, Jr., consistently rated in TV Guide's "Top 100 Television Episodes of All Time."